AllenNeuralDynamics/aind-data-schema/doc_template/source/opendata.rst

 describing a data asset is stored as sidecar JSON files that live adjacent to the data they describe.
 These JSON filesconform to the schemas defined in ``aind-data-schema``.

-As much as possible, data in this bucket are stored in cloud-friendly formats, including NWB-Zarr for physiology and OME-Zarr for microscopy.
+As soon as possible, data in this bucket are stored in cloud-friendly formats, including `NWB-Zarr (https://github.com/hdmf-dev/hdmf-zarr)`_ for physiology and `OME-Zarr (https://ome-zarr.readthedocs.io/)`_ for imaging.
 We aspire to produce data in these formats at the time of acquisition.

 ******************